To better understand what is value investing, you need to know first:

 In this case, the stock is most probably undervalued.
 However, that isn’t enough for the savvy value investor to make investment decisions.
 For him, that is only a sign to start a further analysis.

 The ratio compares the company’s stock price to its annual earnings.
 The lower the ratio the better.
-As it means that the stock price is undervalued since it is not reflecting the company’s earnings.
+It means that the stock price is undervalued since it does not reflect the company’s earnings.

 However, as we mentioned earlier there is no one metric that we can rely upon.
 We often need further analysis to make informed decisions and pick the right value stocks from the market.

 Free cash flow

 Cash flow is the lifeblood of the business.
 Free cash flow is the amount of money that is left over after funding all the business operations needed for the business to continue running.

 Free cash flow (FCF) = Operating Cash Flow – Capital expenditures